3.6 Quantitative Assessment

 unit.

-reporting unit level, it assigns assets and liabilities to reporting units the
+impairment at the reporting unit level, it assigns assets and liabilities to

-same way as entities that have not elected the goodwill accounting alternatives.
+reporting units the same way as entities that have not elected the goodwill

-reporting unit level, it must assign goodwill to each reporting unit before
+goodwill at the reporting unit level, it must assign goodwill to each reporting

-example, if a calendar-year-end entity that assesses for triggering events
+triggering event).
+For example, if a calendar-year-end entity that assesses for

-throughout the reporting period determines that a triggering event has occurred
+triggering events throughout the reporting period determines that a triggering

 3-2).